automenta/mb7/doc/README.vsn.md

 ## Looking Back, Looking Forward

-SemanticScribe’s maturity reflects a bet on unity and reactivity—NObjects and Tags erased silos, semantic matching wove a global tapestry, and users found a voice in the Ontology.
+Netention’s maturity reflects a bet on unity and reactivity—NObjects and Tags erased silos, semantic matching wove a global tapestry, and users found a voice in the Ontology.
 It’s a platform where intent meets action, where a tag can spark a movement.
 The choices—unification, empowerment, connection—paid off, making work feel like play.
 Yet, the open questions keep us dreaming: how deep can matching go, how wild can tags grow?
-The future beckons, and SemanticScribe’s next chapter is ours to tag.
+The future beckons, and Netention’s next chapter is ours to tag.